Compare · 2026

 The verdict

-For a single short hop, a taxi is simplest.
-But for a full day of Jaipur sightseeing — Amber, Nahargarh, Jaigarh, Jal Mahal — or any outstation trip, a self-drive car is usually cheaper and far less stressful: no waiting charges, no return fares, and you set the pace.
+For a single short hop across town, a taxi is simplest — no parking to think about.
+But for a full day of Jaipur sightseeing — Amber, Jaigarh, Nahargarh and Jal Mahal are all clustered in the northern hills, perfect for one self-drive loop — or any outstation trip, a self-drive car is usually cheaper and far less stressful.
+There are no waiting charges piling up while you're inside a fort, no return fare on a one-way outstation run, and you set the pace and the playlist.
+The roads to the major sights are well-marked and easy.
 Self-drive cars in Jaipur start at ₹1,200/day.

 Self-Drive vs Taxi in Jaipur — FAQ